isomerpages/moe-chijstc/_theresian-education/Student Leadership Programme.md

 </table>
 <p>At the Self level, Theresians recognise the need to be proactive in their actions.
 They are able to identify their short and long term goals.
 This allows them to be learners and leaders who can influence their peers positively.</p>
 <p>At the Team level, Theresians recognise the need to collaborate and accommodate during group work so that they can perform more effectively as a team to achieve common objectives and goals.</p>
-<p>Students from disadvantaged backgrounds are given equal opportunities to participate in leadership programmes through subsidy from the financial assistance scheme and opportunity fund.<br /><u></u></p>
+<p>Students from disadvantaged backgrounds are given equal opportunities to participate in leadership programmes through subsidy from the financial assistance scheme and opportunity fund.<br><u></u></p>
-<p><strong><u>B. Tier 2: To Enthuse and Enlighten Theresian Student Leaders on their leadership journey</u></strong><br />Students who have excelled in the first two stages of leadership development will move on to the next two levels as officially appointed Theresian Student Leaders.</p>
+<p><strong><u>B. Tier 2: To Enthuse and Enlighten Theresian Student Leaders on their leadership journey</u></strong><br>Students who have excelled in the first two stages of leadership development will move on to the next two levels as officially appointed Theresian Student Leaders.</p>
 <table>
 <tbody>
 <tr>